Android-for-Python/Android-for-Python-Users/README.md

 You don't need to always do a `buildozer appclean` if you don't change buildozer.spec.

 There is no magic universal buildozer.spec, its configuration depends on the functionality of your app.

+Finally Buildozer's config parser sucks:
+ - do not add Python style trailing comments (a `#` after an option).
+ - do not prefix an uncommented option with whitespace or tab.

 ## What should I change?